DakotaNelson/sneaky-creeper/README.md

 ##### Salesforce:
 First, set up a [Salesforce developer edition account](https://developer.salesforce.com/signup?d=70130000000td6N).
 [Define a connected app](https://help.salesforce.com/articleView?id=connected_app_create.htm&type=5).Make sure it has full permissions, and don't worry about the callback URL - it won't be used.
 Once you've successfully defined your app, note down the `client_id` and `client_secret` tokens.
 Lastly, [reset your security token](https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm&language=en) and note down its value.

+##### Google Spreadsheets:
+Follow the instructions found at http://gspread.readthedocs.io/en/latest/oauth2.html.
+You can stop noce you've noted down your `client_email` and `private_key`.
+You then need to create a Google Sheet (in the same account you just authorized!), and note down its title, then share it (using Google's share feature) with the email account you noted down as `client_email`.

 Tests
 =====